AbhinavPalacharla/AbhinavPalacharla/README.md

 I'm a web developer based in San Diego, CA.

 Some of my projects:
-- 🧭 [Clubcompass](https://github.com/clubcompass/clubcompass.net) - An all in one club management system for highschools (in progress)
+- 🏀 [NBA Viewer](https://github.com/AbhinavPalacharla/nba-game-viewer) - A Raycast extension to view info on the NBA ([260 downloads](https://www.raycast.com/AbhinavPalacharla/nba-viewer) ⬇️)
-- ☁️ [Plainweather](https://github.com/AbhinavPalacharla/plainweather) - A super simple weather app built with gatsby and tailwind deployed on netlify
+- ☁️ [Plainweather](https://github.com/AbhinavPalacharla/plainweather) - A minimal weather app with Next.js and tRPC [deployed on vercel](https://plainweather.vercel.app)
-- 🔗 [BSFTP](https://github.com/AbhinavPalacharla/bsFTP) - A barebones p2p file transfer protocol that utilies cryptographic hashing
+- 🔗 [Shortly](https://github.com/AbhinavPalacharla/shortly) - A minimal and performant link shortener built with Next.js, tRPC, Prisma + Postgres, and Redis [depolyed on vercel](https://shortly-zeta.vercel.app)
 - 📝 [Citation Generator](https://github.com/AbhinavPalacharla/citation-generator) - A Raycast extension to generate MLA citations from an article link
-- 🏀 [NBA Viewer](https://github.com/AbhinavPalacharla/nba-game-viewer) - A Raycast extension to view info on the NBA ([260 downloads](https://www.raycast.com/AbhinavPalacharla/nba-viewer) ⬇️)
+- 🧭 [Clubcompass](https://github.com/clubcompass/clubcompass.net) - An all in one club management system for schools (in progress)